Family Halloween Costume Reveal

 Jurassic Park Halloween Costume

 I have to give a huge shoutout to the Arizona Museum of Natural History.
-I reached out to them and asked if they could help all our photo shoot dreams come true and allow us to take pictures at the museum.
-They were amazing and let us come after hours so we could achieve that dark, creepy, final attack scenes at the end of Jurassic Park look.
+I reached out to them and asked if they could help all our photo shoot dreams come true.
+They graciously allowed us to take pictures at the museum.
+They were amazing and let us come after hours so we could achieve the look of the dark, creepy, final attack scenes at the end of the Jurassic Park movies.
 And did I mention the museum is amazing?
 It was all we could do to get our son out of there after we snapped some pictures.
-He absolutely adores it, it’s like the hidden gem museum of Arizona.
+He absolutely adores it!
+It’s like the hidden gem museum of Arizona.
 He only left willingly after we promised we’d bring him back soon!
 Seriously, this museum is amazing and if you’re in Arizona you definitely need to plan a visit!

 Jurassic Park Costume